VinnyVanGogh/mypand/README.md

 **A pretty simple shell application that allows you to convert markdown files to html and pdf files.**

 - There are three ways to run the project:
-  - -b for b64 encoded html, -g for github html, and -p for pdf
+  - -b for b64 encoded html, -gh for github html, and -p for pdf
     - All converted from markdown files through pandoc

 **After all 3 examples, you will see another image, showing how the markdown that was converted for all 3 demos looks.**